-The curriculum includes six components namely Humanities / Social Sciences /Management, Basic Sciences, Engineering Sciences, Professional Core, Professional Electives and Open Electives in addition to Seminar & Industrial Training and Project.
-Each semester curriculum shall normally have a blend of theory and practical courses.
-The total credits for the entire degree Programme is 166 (127 for lateral entry students).
+The curriculum includes Humanities / Social Sciences /Management, Basic Sciences, Engineering Sciences, Professional Core, Professional/Programme Electives and Open Electives in addition to Seminar & Industrial Training and Project.
+Each semester curriculum shall normally have a blend of theory, practical and theory cum practical courses.
+The total credits for the entire degree Programme is 173 (132 for lateral entry students).